jittakal/ecs-task-notifier/README.md

 ## Pre-requisites

-- VPC two private subnet id's
+- Two private subnet IDs within the VPC
-- Security Group for Lambda function
+- A Security Group configured for the Lambda function

+## Infrastructure as a Code

+I utilized Terraform CDK (Cloud Development Kit) to provision the identified infrastructure design.
+Terraform CDK allows for programmatically defining cloud resources using familiar programming languages like Golang, Python or TypeScript, providing the flexibility to create infrastructure as code (IaC) in a scalable and maintainable manner.

+With Terraform CDK, I could efficiently model and deploy the ECS Task Notifier related AWS resources.

 ![Amazon ECS Service Task IaC](./docs/images/ecs_task_notifier_iac.png)

+List of AWS Resources provisioned using Terraform CDK as follows.

 | Sr.No. | AWS Service      | Name                                  | Purpose                         |
 |--------|------------------|---------------------------------------|---------------------------------|